chadgamer/chadgamer/README.md

 ###

-<h2 align="center">Hi 👋!
+<h2 align="left">Hi 👋!
 My name is Mc Lester Papa and I'm a UI/UX Designer and a Frontend Developer, from Philippines</h2>

 ###